 Public Protection consists of four divisions: Consumer Protection, which fights deceptive trade practices, mediates disputes between consumers and businesses, and oversees charities registration; Consumer Utilities Rate Advocacy, which is the voice of consumers as it relates to public utilities; Environmental, which represents the Arkansas Department of Environmental Quality and the Pollution, Control & Ecology Commission and challenges rules that adversely affect the State; and Tobacco, which administers the Tobacco Master Settlement Agreement.
 The Department also includes the an Antitrust Bureau, Charities Registration and a Health Care Bureau.

-The Special Investigations Division is comprised of certified law enforcement officers and attorneys who operate the Cyber Crimes Unit, investigating, arresting and prosecuting individuals who commit Internet crimes against children, and the Metal Theft Prevention Program.
+The Special Investigations Department is comprised of certified law enforcement officers and attorneys who operate the Cyber Crimes Unit, Public Integrity Division and Metal Theft Prevention Program.

 State Agencies Department

 The State Agencies Department provides legal representation to more than 160 agencies, boards, commissions, colleges and other State entities.